 How does customs work on the bus from Vancouver to Seattle?

 Firstly, you’ll likely be required to possess valid travel documents for entry to the US prior to booking.
-Once aboard, you’ll proceed through the US border land crossing 40ish minutes south of Vancouver.
+Once aboard, you’ll proceed through the US border crossing about 45 minutes south of Vancouver.

 Where to catch the bus from Vancouver to Seattle?